XGBoost Simply Explained (With an Example in Python)

 *Looking for the Colab Notebook for this post?
 Find it right here.*

-The term “XGBoost” can refer to both a gradient boosting algorithm for decision trees and an open-source framework implementing that algorithm.
+The term “XGBoost” can refer to both a gradient boosting algorithm for decision trees that solves many data science problems in a fast and accurate way and an open-source framework implementing that algorithm.

 To disambiguate between the two meanings of XGBoost, we’ll call the algorithm “XGBoost the Algorithm” and the framework “XGBoost the Framework.”